 In particular, CRM often plays a important role in Business-to-Business (B2B) marketing.

-We haven’t written a lot on B2B, so let’s start with some context.
-Why are B2B customers different, and what does that mean for your B2B CRM program?
+We haven’t written a lot on B2B before, so let’s start with some context.
+Why are B2B customers different?
+And what does that mean for your B2B CRM program?

 B2B Context - What’s different?

-In Business-to-Consumer (B2C) marketing, the buying process is fairly simple.
+In Business-to-Consumer (B2C) marketing, the buying process is usually simple.

-The customer decides what to buy, buys it and the consumer consumes.
+The customer decides what to buy, buys it and the consumer consumes it.

 In Business-to-Business (B2B) marketing though, it’s different.
 It’s more complex.

 The customer buys on behalf of their business.
-There’s usually business processes which govern what they buy and how they decide what to buy.
-Their decisions can affect everyone in the business, and there’s also a need to be transparent in how buying decisions are made.
+Business processes govern buying decisions.
+These decisions can affect everyone in the business.
+And there’s also a need to be transparent in how decisions are made.

 B2B customers are usually either :-

-- procurement specialists – their job is to negotiate the best deal on items like office equipment, company cars or raw materials.
+- procurement specialists – their job is to negotiate the best deal on standard items. e.g. office equipment, company cars, raw materials.

 Professional and informed decisions

 B2B customers mostly put their personal buying preferences to one side.
-They take a professional approach to the buying decision.
+They take a professional approach to buying.
 There’s more at stake.
-The spends are bigger and the decision affects more people.
-So B2B buying works more slowly, and more thought goes into it.
+The spends are bigger.
+The decision affects more people.
+So the process goes more slowly, and more thought goes into it.

-There’s less emotion involved in the decision than in most B2C buying decisions.
-B2B buyers make rational decisions.
-They often have to justify their decisions, so clear rationale benefits work well for them.
+There’s less emotion involved in the decision (compared to consumer purchasing).
+B2B buyers mostly make rational decisions.
+They often have to justify their decisions, so the rationale and benefits have to be clear.

 The influence of culture and processes